xiangao/reproducible-research/content/git/index.md

 We're going to focus on Git, the version control system developed by Linus Torvalds (the creator of Linux).

-You can track any content, but it's mostly for tracking plain text files, but that can be most anything (source code, data analysis projects, manuscripts, websites, presentations).

 ### Why use Git?